 sudo systemctl restart apache2 ### Apache sudo systemctl restart nginx ### Nginx sudo systemctl restart php7.4-fpm

 Congratulations!
 You have successfully installed PHP OPcache.
 Thanks for using this tutorial for installing the PHP OPcache on your Ubuntu 20.04 LTS Focal Fossa system.
-For additional help or useful information, we recommend you to check the official PHP website.
+For additional help or useful information, we recommend you check the official PHP website.